 His Vietnam execution shot won Eddie Adams the Pulitzer Prize for the Associated Press in 1969.
 He has always felt guilty over his role in demonizing Loan.
 After the picture was released in 1969 the AP assigned Adams to follow Loan around Vietnam.
 In this time Adams remembers, “I . . . found out the guy was very well loved by the Vietnamese, you know.
 He was a hero to them . . . and it just saddens me that none of this has really come out.”

 Adams would later do a series of shots of 48 Vietnamese boat people who had managed to get to Thailand in a small 30ft boat, only to be towed back out to sea by Thai military officials.
 His reports and picture convinced President Jimmy Carter to grant asylum to over 200,000 Vietnamese boat people.
 “I would have rather won the Pulitzer for something like that.
 It did some good and nobody got hurt.”

 General Loan Taken out of Action

 The guy was a hero.
 America should be crying

 Loan was taken to Australia for treatment but when it was discovered who he was there was such an outcry from the Australian public he was moved to the Walter Reed Army Medical Center in Washington.
-After recovering from his injuries the one legged Loan returned to Saigon where because he had been relieved of his command due to his injuries devoted his time to setting up hospitals and the helping Vietnamese war orphans.
+After recovering from his injuries the one-legged Loan returned to Saigon where because he had been relieved of his command due to his injuries devoted his time to set up hospitals and the helping Vietnamese war orphans.